 I wish it were still being taught to kids today, although I’m certain it would not be allowed due to concerns over how it would affect the children.
 Of course, that is the point, to change minds and hearts.

-I am thrilled that PBS made a documentary, “A Class Divided,” which is available online, about the very same lesson on discrimination I experienced, as originally taught by third-grade teacher Jane Elliott in a white Iowa suburb, a lesson she continued to teach over the years with fascinating results to adult audiences as well as her students.
+I am thrilled that PBS made a documentary back in the 1980s, “A Class Divided,” which is available online, about the very same lesson on discrimination I experienced, as originally taught by third-grade teacher Jane Elliott in a white Iowa suburb, a lesson she continued to teach over the years with fascinating results to adult audiences as well as her students.
 She first brought the experiential learning to her students on the day after Martin Luther King Jr. was assassinated.

 Lessons, Part 2